National Book Centre

-National Book Centre (জাতীয় গ্রন্থকেন্দ্র) is a Bangladesh government centre under the Ministry of Cultural Affairs that is responsible for encouraging reading, organize book fairs, and support publishing of books in Bangladesh.
+The National Book Centre (জাতীয় গ্রন্থকেন্দ্র) is a Bangladesh government centre under the Ministry of Cultural Affairs that is responsible for encouraging reading, organizing book fairs, and supporting publishing of books in Bangladesh.

 History

-In 1960, the National Book Centre of Pakistan was established by the education department of the Federal Government of Pakistan with assistance from the UNESCO, having a branch in Dhaka.
-After Bangladesh's independence in 1971, it was renamed as "National Book Cenre Bangladesh".
+In 1960, the National Book Centre of Pakistan was established by the education department of the Federal Government of Pakistan with assistance from UNESCO, having a branch in Dhaka.
+After Bangladesh's independence in 1971, it was renamed as "National Book Centre Bangladesh".
 In 1983, the organization became autonomous following the recommendation of the Anam committee's report.
-In 1995, the "National Book Centre" law was passed in the parliament of Bangladesh and the organization was subsequently renamed as "National Book Centre".
-In 2016, the Government of Bangladesh announced plans to shift the National Book Centre and the Central Public Library to a newly constructed high-rise building.
+In 1995, the "National Book Centre" law was passed in the parliament of Bangladesh, and the organization was subsequently renamed "National Book Centre".
+In 2016, the government of Bangladesh announced plans to shift the National Book Centre and the Central Public Library to a newly constructed high-rise building.
 The centre awards annually the National Book Centre Award for notable publications in Bangladesh.